nathanaeng/sorting-visualizer/README.md

 ## Usage
 Top Bar:
 - Choose a sorting algorithm from the drop-down menu at the top of the page
-- Select the size of the array that you would like to sort from the drop-down menu
+- Select the size of the array that you would like to sort from the drop-down menu - default value is `5`
 - Click the `refresh` symbol to randomize the array

 Playback Controls:
 - Press the `play` button to watch the sorting algorithm run
 - Press the `back` button to go a frame backwards
 - Press the `next` button to go a frame forwards
-- Press the `speed` button to toggle the playback speed - the default value is `1x`
+- Press the `speed` button to toggle the playback speed - default value is `1x`
 - Press the `redo` button to reset the array